up42/docs/source/getting-started/first-block.rst

 Docker Images intended to run on Interstellar need to provide a valid JSON manifest.

 By convention, this JSON data is stored in the ``InterstellarManifest.json`` file inside the block.
-The full manifest specification `can be found here <block-manifest>`_, along with examples.
+The full manifest specification :ref:`can be found here <block-manifest>`, along with examples.

 Once you have written your manifest file, you can validate it against an endpoint provided by the Interstellar platform by using e.g. ``curl``